Close

 5. Ringworm Infection

-The sensitive nature of a baby’s skin puts it at a higher risk of being infected by various microbes as well as fungi.
-Skin discolouration due to the ringworm fungi is pretty typical and usually occurs if a baby sweats a lot or wears wet diapers, which leave the skin warm and moist.
+The sensitive nature of a baby’s skin puts it at higher risk of infection by various microbes and fungi.
+Skin discolouration due to the ringworm fungi is pretty typical and usually occurs if a baby sweats a lot or wears wet diapers, which leave the skin warm and moist (7).

 Symptoms

-Most skin discolouration occurs in the form of itchy red patches, which can even cause pain.
-At times, a white coloured fluid might ooze from the skin and have a smell that resembles a yeast infection.
+Most skin discolouration occurs in itchy red patches, which can even cause pain.
+Sometimes, a white fluid oozes from the skin and smells like a yeast infection.

 Ringworm Infection